Mathematics

 The Brutal Honesty of the Ascent

 Two years ago, I realized that even with my background in engineering and architecture, I had forgotten the core of what I once knew.
 I decided to go back to the beginning.
 I used Khan Academy—a free resource that covers everything from Kindergarten to University—and I was brutally honest with myself.
 I went back as far as I needed to find the thread.
-For me, that was Algebra I. Sophie Germain had a key insight:
+For me, that was all the way back to Algebra.
+Sophie Germain (a French mathematician, physicist, and philosopher who made foundational contributions to number theory and the theory of elasticity) had a key insight:

 Sophie Germain